Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Related Work

 The unprecedented semantic control offered by large scale text-to-image diffusion models~\citep{rombach2021highresolutionLDM,ramesh2022hierarchical,labs2025kontext} has inspired extensive work leveraging them as priors for image editing.
-Early works add noise to an image and remove it conditioned on a novel prompt~\citep{meng2022sdedit}, but often significantly change image structure.
-Subsequent work improved content preservation by manipulating internal features~\citep{hertz2022prompt,parmar2023zeroshot,tumanyan2022plug} or the model's denoising trajectory~\citep{hertz2023delta,kulikov2024flowedit,deutch2024turboedit,HubermanSpiegelglas2023}.
+Early works add noise to an image and remove it conditioned on a novel prompt~\citep{meng2022sdedit}, though such methods significantly change image structure.
+Subsequent work improved content preservation by manipulating internal feature representations~\citep{hertz2022prompt,parmar2023zeroshot,tumanyan2022plug} or the model's denoising trajectory~\citep{hertz2023delta,kulikov2024flowedit,deutch2024turboedit,HubermanSpiegelglas2023}.
 Recent works go beyond text and incorporate different control modalities for enhanced precision, such as ControlNet~\citep{cao2023masactrl, zhang2023adding}, or attention-sharing~\citep{tewel2024trainingfree,hertz2023style,alaluf2023cross,gal2024lcm}.
 Others explore text-free editing to enable modifications that cannot be textually described~\citep{haas2024discovering,pmlr-v235-manor24a}, though without direct control.
 Transformer-based diffusion models further popularized attention-sharing for maintaining subject consistency in personalization~\citep{gal2022image,ruiz2022dreambooth} and editing~\citep{tewel2024add,tan2025ominicontrol,cai2025diffusion}.
 Among these, \flux~\citep{labs2025kontext} was specifically trained for text-based editing, incorporating input images via extended attention mechanisms.
 Our work extends this model's capabilities to visual analogies.

-\paragraph{LoRA and weight bases.}
+\subsubsection{LoRA and Weight Bases.}